-Pryde: Race Pro and Freeride pro Fiberspar: Reflex 5000 & 4600 Series from the pre "Quicktip" era (1998)
+Pryde: Race Pro, Freeride pro (1999 &

+Fiberspar: Reflex 5000 & 4600 Series from

+the pre "Quicktip" era (1998)

-If in doubt about the suitability of your mast, consult with your Sailworks dealer or contact us directly through our web page: www.sailworks.com
+If in doubt about the suitability of your mast, consult with your Sailworks dealer or representative, or contact Sailworks directly through the feedback section on our web page: www.sailworks.com i) Using too long, or too stiff a mast.
+This restricts wind range by over-tensioning the sail. ii) Using too short or too soft a mast.
+This also restricts wind range by insufficiently stabilizing the sail.

 Not all sail sizes will work on the same mast.
 Sailworks sails are designed around an equivalency ratio of static pre-tensioning per square meter.
 This means larger sails need more pre-tensioning and smaller sails need less.
 Thus, larger sails need longer and stiffer masts while smaller sails require shorter and softer masts.
-Two of the most common compatibility problems are: i) Using too long, or too stiff a mast.
+Two of the most common compatibility problems are: